bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 ### Overview[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#webstreams_overview)

-The [WHATWG Streams Standard](https://streams.spec.whatwg.org/) (or “web streams”) defines an API for handling streaming data.
-It is similar to the Node.js [Streams](https://nodejs.org/dist/v16.13.1/docs/api/stream.html) API but emerged later and has become the “standard” API for streaming data across many JavaScript environments.
+The [WHATWG Streams Standard](https://streams.spec.whatwg.org/) (or "web streams”) defines an API for handling streaming data.
+It is similar to the Node.js [Streams](https://nodejs.org/dist/v16.13.1/docs/api/stream.html) API but emerged later and has become the "standard” API for streaming data across many JavaScript environments.

 There are three primary types of objects